 Do you have a lump sum to invest, or are you planning to make small regular payments?
 Different ISA providers offer different minimum deposits ranging from just one pound to several thousand pounds.

 There is no single 'right' cash ISA choice for everyone - it's a case of weighing up the different factors and considering which product and provider best meets your overall needs.
-Use our cash ISA rates tables for 2013/14 to compare different providers, research your options, and ensure you get a good savings rate.
+Use our cash ISA rates tables to compare different providers, research your options, and ensure you get a good savings rate.

 Using your cash ISA allowance saves you money by allowing you to keep 100% of any interest you earn.
 Compare this to the usual tax rates on savings:

 The above information gives you a general idea of what you could save - remember that it depends on your individual circumstances and may be subject to change in the future.

 You are free to transfer your cash ISA at any time, making it easy to move your money around providers and ensure the most competitive rates.
 Bear in mind that if you try to do this by withdrawing your cash and then opening another ISA, you will lose all your tax-free benefits.
 To transfer an ISA without losing out, speak to your new provider, who will arrange the transfer of funds from your old cash ISA provider.

 If you're thinking about saving or investing, an ISA (Individual Savings Account) is a great place to begin.

 This simple guide will give you all the information and resources you need to get started.
 You'll learn: